-Fail2ban is an intrusion prevention framework, which works together with a packet-control system or firewall installed on your server, and is commonly used to block connection attempts after a number of failed tries.
+Fail2ban is an intrusion prevention framework, which works together with a packet-control system or firewall installed on your Cloud Server and is commonly used to block connection attempts after a number of failed tries.

-It operates by monitoring log files for certain type of entries and runs predetermined actions based on its findings.
+It operates by monitoring log files for certain types of entries and runs predetermined actions based on its findings.
 You can install the software with the following

 sudo apt-get install fail2ban

 Once installed, copy the default jail.conf file to make a local configuration with this command

 Then open the new local configuration file for edit with your favourite text editor, for example

 Scroll down to go through some of the settings available in the configuration file.

 First up are the basic defaults for ignoreip, which allows you to exclude certain IP addresses from being banned, for example, if your own computer has a fixed IP you can enter it here.
 Next set the bantime which determines how long an offending host will remain blocked until automatically unblocked.
 Lastly check the findtime and maxretry counts, of which the find time sets the time window for the max retry attempts before the host IP attempting to connect is blocked.

 [DEFAULT] ignoreip = 127.0.0.1 bantime = 3600 findtime = 600 maxretry = 3

 If you have a sendmail service configured on your cloud server, you can enable the email notifications from Fail2ban by entering your email address into the parameter destemail and changing the action = %(action_)s to action = %(action_mw)s.